Academics at Hanover:

 Are you interested in working with quantitative and qualitative data to solve real-world problems?
 Do you enjoy collaborating with others and communicating your findings clearly?

-Data Science involves study a range of topics related to working with quantitative and qualitative data to solve real-world problems.
-This interdisciplinary major includes coursework in mathematics, computer science, as well as specialized courses that focus on analyzing and interpreting data.
+Data Science covers a range of topics related to working with data with an emphasis on addressing real-world problems.
+This interdisciplinary major includes coursework in mathematics, statistics, data science, and computer science, along with a culminating experience that applies these skills to a concrete problem.

 Hanover’s data science program combines relevant coursework from Mathematics and Computer Science with a distinct introductory course (DS110) and a senior thesis requirement (DS471) to provide a successful Data Science experience at the undergraduate level.
-You’ll learn how to write computer code to analyze large data sets, ask interesting questions, evaluate claims, draw inferences, and effectively communicate data-driven answers to real-world problems.
+You’ll learn how to code to create complex programs, analyze large data sets, ask interesting questions, evaluate claims, draw inferences, and effectively communicate data-driven answers to real-world problems.

 Data Science Requirements

 Interested students are advised to begin their program of study in their first year by taking Calculus I (MAT121) and Introduction to Data Science (DS110).
-Students are advised to consult with a member of the Data Science faculty to plan a four-year course of study as early as possible, as several of the required courses are only offered every second year.
+Students should consult with a member of the Data Science faculty as early as possible to plan a four-year course of study, as several of the required courses are offered on a two-year rotation.

-Our faculty members are all experts in Data Science and are here to guide you throughout your four-year program of study.
+Our faculty members will behere to guide you throughout your four-year program of study.
 They’ll help you plan your courses, offer advice on career paths and assist you with your senior thesis.

 WHAT DO DATA SCIENCE MAJORS STUDY?